neuralmagic/sparseml/integrations/ultralytics-yolov8/tutorials/sparse-transfer-learning.md

 The "Modifiers" encode how SparseML should modify the training process for Sparse Transfer Learning.
 - `ConstantPruningModifier` tells SparseML to pin weights at 0 over all epochs, maintaining the sparsity structure of the network
-- `QuantizationModifier` tells SparseML to quantize the weights with quantization aware training over the last 5 epochs.
+- `QuantizationModifier` tells SparseML to quantize the weights with quantization-aware training over the last 5 epochs.
 The `scheme_overrides` are a bit complicated here to handle the GeLU activations followed by the C2f module introduced in YOLOv8, but you do not need to worry too much about this.

 SparseML parses the instructions declared in the recipe and modifies the YOLOv5 training loop accordingly before running the fine-tuning.